Ed0827/PriceAware/README.md

 This script:
 1. Fetches procedures from Supabase
 2. Generates embeddings for each procedure description using OpenAI
-3. Stores the embeddings in Qdrant along with procedure IDs
+3. Stores the embeddings in Pinecone along with procedure IDs

 ## Project Structure